 Available Resources

-For more information regarding thyroid eye disease and resources available, please visit one of the following partners:
+For more information regarding thyroid eye disease and resources available, please visit the following website below for our friends at TED Community Organization:

 TED Community Organization is comprised of patients, caregivers, medical professionals, and individuals who advocate for those dealing with Thyroid Eye Disease (TED).
 In essence, we are a community of individuals who have the shared living experience of TED.
 We offer emotional support as well as practical ideas for living with and finding solutions for TED.